Elon vs Gardner-Webb Prediction, Game Preview: FCS Spring Football

 Why elon will win

-Phoenix were able to get a game under their belt with a good 26-23 win over Davidson.
-They were down, they were running in the second quarter, and they were able to keep scoring with a running game that averaged seven yards per carry.
+Phoenix were able to get a game under their belt with a good 26–23 win over Davidson.
+They were down, they were running in the second quarter, and they were able to maintain the scoring with a running game that averaged seven yards per carry.

 Just assume that Phoenix will hit the 200 rushing yard.